ztangent/ValSplit.jl/README.md

 ) => String
 ```

-However, once more methods are defined, the Julia compiler no longer performs this optimization:
+But once more methods are defined, the Julia compiler no longer performs this optimization:

 ```julia
 for i in 1:4